BabylonJS/OldDocumentationSite/content/How_To/events/Observables.md

 The following are available:

 * add(): to add an Observer
+* addOnce(): to add an Observer which will be executed once and then removed
 * remove(): to remove a previously registered Observer
 * removeCallback(): same as above but giving the callback instead of the Observer instance
-* notifyObservers(): used to notify all the registered Observers (with a little special feature I'll detail further below)
+* notifyObservers(): used to notify all the registered Observers
 * notifyObserversWithPromise(): calling this will execute each callback, expecting it to be a promise or return a value.
 If at any point in the chain one function fails, the promise will fail and the execution will not continue.
 * hasObserver: a property that returns true if at least one Observer is registered
 * hasSpecificMask(mask): a function that returns true if at least one Observer is registered with this mask